ergoplatform/ergodocs/docs/contribute/docs.md

-# Contributing to these docs!
+# Contributing to the Documentation

-Thank you for considering contributing to our documentation.
-Your help is much appreciated, and we want to make the process as smooth as possible.
+We appreciate your interest in contributing to our documentation.
+Your assistance is invaluable, and we aim to make the contribution process as straightforward as possible.

-## Prerequisites
+## Prerequisites for Contribution

-Before contributing, make sure you have the following installed on your system:
+Before you start contributing, ensure you have the following set up on your system:

-- A GitHub account
+- A GitHub account for version control and collaboration.
-- If you want to build locally - Python (3.7 or higher)
+- Python (3.7 or higher) if you plan to build the documentation locally.

-## Getting Started
+## How to Contribute

-To contribute to these docs, you have two options:
+There are two ways you can contribute to these docs:

-### Small Changes
+### Minor Changes

-For small changes - if you're logged into GitHub, you can click the *edit* arrow at the top-right of this page.
-When you save, you will be given the option to open a pull request.
+For minor changes, simply log into GitHub, click the *edit* arrow at the top-right of this page.
+After saving, you'll have the option to open a pull request.

-### Larger Changes
+### Major Changes

-For larger changes, you need to set up your development environment locally.
+For major changes, you'll need to set up your development environment locally.
 Follow these steps:

 1. Clone the repository: